 How Does Culture Influence Language?

-Culture influences the language that is spoken within its constraints as a society, such as how certain words are used in support of the culture.
+Why is culture important?
+It influences the language that is spoken within its constraints as a society, such as how certain words are used in support of the culture.
 It's through language that members of a specific culture communicate with each other and create bonds with each other.
 Language is a way that others identify specific cultures, be it based on a geographical regional culture, or a social culture based on ideology.
 The culture develops its own language and has nuances accompanied by forms of group body language and voice inflections.

 Language and Specific Cultural Words